 After care is very important for producing a beautiful and lasting result.

-Keep the Brows lubricated never allowing them to dry and scab.
+Keep your permanent cosmetic procedure lubricated never allowing to dry and scab.
 DO NOT SUBMERGE OR SOAK for 14 days!

 Minimize exposure from the sun, discourage swimming.

 Apply ointment with freshly washed hands for 7-10 days.
 Never rubbing always patting.
 Less is more with the ointment.
 On average apply ointment 3xs a day, enough too moisturize.
 Never using too much.
 Brows should not look too shiny.

 Properly cleanse the tattooed area with dial soap and water, lightly tapping the area, no scrubbing.